Comedy Central Productions Logo

 Ha!
 TV Comedy Network Originals Logo 1990

 The second predecessor of Comedy Central Productions, known as Ha!
-TV Comedy Network Originals, used an orange square logo until 1991.
-It is believed that it was developed by employees of Fred / Alan, who also promoted Nickelodeon.
+TV Comedy Network Originals used an orange square logo until 1991.
+It is believed to have been developed by employees of Fred/Alan, who also promoted Nickelodeon.

 In the upper right corner of the quadrilateral were purple letters “H” and “A” with an exclamation mark.
 To make them appear voluminous, the designers added unevenly wide black outlines.
 And the inscription “TV COMEDY NETWORK,” made in sans-serif capital characters and located under the geometric figure, was completely black.